tue-alga/cartocrow/data/SOURCES.md

 The europe.ipe file is based on data from [naturalearthdata.com](https://www.naturalearthdata.com/).

-The isolines folder contains isolines generated from The Reference Elevation Model of Antarctica (REMA) and digitized examples by Imhoff.
+The file messy150m.ipe contains isolines generated from [The Reference Elevation Model of Antarctica (REMA)](https://www.pgc.umn.edu/data/rema/).
+These DEMs were provided by the Byrd Polar and Climate Research Center and the Polar Geospatial Center under NSF-OPP awards 1043681, 1542736, 1543501, 1559691, 1810976, and 2129685.
+See the end of the file for the relevant bibliography.

 ## References
 Howat, Ian; Porter, Claire; Noh, Myoung-Jon; Husby, Erik; Khuvis, Samuel; Danish, Evan;